jacobsandersen/mccpp/README.md

 # MCCPP
 Minecraft server in C++

-Only handshaking, status request, ping request, status response, ping response, login start, disconnect (login), encryption request, and encryption response are implemented.
+Full handshaking, login, (online-mode) auth, and encryption is implemented.

-Status response is hard coded for simplicity.
+Working on Configuration state, then will look at the Play state.

 ## Update: 11/17/23 0358 PDT
 Now creates an rsa m_rsa_keypair on startup, shoves networking in own thread, and